wudl-21/hackintosh-z490-10900k-6900xt/README.md

 > The stock firmware for the Intel I225-V used on some of Z490 boards contains an incorrect Subsystem-ID and Subsystem Vendor-ID that causes the LAN issues.
 If you are interested in the technical backgrounds, you may refer to [this repo](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#preparations).
 * The system should work fine without Ethernet connection, but if you do need it, the steps in [this guide](https://benjenq.pixnet.net/blog/post/47745510) are necessary or you may encounter system crashes.
 > [!WARNING]
 > The guide above provided multiple approaches but among which it is recommended to implement the DMAR modification using MaciASL.
-The latest method is to add a kext called `AppleIGC.kexts`, but this may sometimes cause the disk drive being not detected in the disk utility.
+The latest method is to add a kext called `AppleIGC.kext`, but this may sometimes cause the disk drive being not detected in the disk utility.

 # Credit
 * The EFI build provided here is based on [this repo](https://github.com/TylerLyczak/Hackintosh-10850k-ASUS-Z490-XII-Hero-6900XT).